-The Historic Como Hotel is one of the oldest building in the Shire.
-It is an important part of The Shire’s heritage.
+The Como Hotel is one of the oldest buildings in the Sutherland Shire and is an important part of The Shire’s heritage.

 History records that the Como Hotel began its life as a German club in 1878 but wasn't officially licensed until 1890—hence the date on the top parapet.

 It was originally built for the Germans working on the construction of the railway.
 This hotel has had a mixture of owners & Publicans from the Catholic Church in the late 1880’s to that legend of Australian rugby league Arthur Beetson.